 Provide the school with as much information as possible about PCD, they can contact the PCD Family Support Group if they need any further clarification

-Before your child starts at the school arrange to meet the head teacher and explain how the condition affects your child.
-Provide them with information in the form of leaflets and tell them that they can contact the PCD Family Support Group if they need any further information.
+Before your child starts at the school arrange to meet the headteacher and explain how the condition affects your child.
+You should provide the school with a PCD leaflet (contact us if you would like to be sent one).
+You could also tell the school that they can contact the PCD Family Support Group if they need any further information.

 If your child requires physiotherapy at school find out if the school can do this.
 Then ask your Respiratory Nurse Specialist to arrange a school visit with a physiotherapist to explain what is required.
 If they cannot, ask your physiotherapist to review your current physio routine to see if any adaptations can be made.